nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 ## Authors
 The tracking task and challenge are a joint work between **Aptiv** (Holger Caesar, Caglayan Dicle, Oscar Beijbom) and **Carnegie Mellon University** (Xinshuo Weng, Kris Kitani).
 They are based upon the [nuScenes dataset](http://www.nuScenes.org) [1] and the [3D MOT baseline and benchmark](https://github.com/xinshuoweng/AB3DMOT) defined in [2].

+## Participation
+*Note: The tracking server will open soon.*

+The nuScenes tracking evaluation server is open all year round for submission.
+To participate in the challenge, please create an account at EvalAI.
+Then upload your zipped result file including all of the required [meta data](#results-format).
+The results will be exported to the nuScenes leaderboard.
+This is the only way to benchmark your method against the test dataset.

 ## Challenges
 To allow users to benchmark the performance of their method against the community, we host a single [leaderboard](#leaderboard) all-year round.